needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

        DeltaTime = Time.deltaTime
    };

-   return job.Schedule(m_Group, inputDependencies);
+   return job.Schedule(m_Query, inputDependencies);
 }
 ```

-When you call the GetArchetypeChunkComponentType<T> function to set your component type variables, make sure that you set the isReadOnly to true for components that the Job reads, but doesn’t write.
+When you call the GetArchetypeChunkComponentType&lt;T&gt; function to set your component type variables, make sure that you set the isReadOnly to true for components that the Job reads, but doesn’t write.
 Setting these parameters correctly can have a significant impact on how efficiently the ECS framework can schedule your Jobs.
 These access mode settings must match their equivalents in both the struct definition, and the EntityQuery.

-Do not cache the return value of GetArchetypeChunkComponentType<T> in a system  class variable.
+Do not cache the return value of GetArchetypeChunkComponentType&lt;T&gt; in a system  class variable.
 The function must be called every time the system runs and the updated value passed to the Job.